 For the first time in three years, I felt like I needed something to purify water from streams.
 It must be all the blogposts from weak-stomached Europeans.

-- Cup: Generic
+- Cup: Steel with handle.

 - Stove: Generic camping stove which requires propane/butane